heindrichpaul/baker/docs/sections/development-life-cycle/design-a-recipe.md

 Ingredients and events are just data structures that describe your process data, carrying not just the names, but also the type information, for example `Ingredient[String]("order-id")` creates an ingredient of name "order-id" of type "String", for more information about Baker types please refer to [this section](../../reference/baker-types-and-values/).
-As shown in the code, events might carry ingredients, and have a maximum about of times they are allowed to fire, the runtime will enforce this limit.
-For more information about this and other features of events please refer to [this section](../../reference/dsls/#events).
+As shown in the code, events might contain ingredients, and have a maximum amount of times they are allowed to fire, the runtime will enforce this limit.
+For more information about this and other features of `Events` please refer to [this section](../../reference/dsls/#events).

+_Note: It is also possible to create events that carry no ingredients._

 ## Interactions

-Then, the desired actions can be modeled as `interactions`, in our case we are told that it exists a warehouse service which we need to call to reserve the items, but this might either succeed or fail.
+Then, the desired actions can be modeled as `Interactions`, in our case we are told that a warehouse service exists which we need to call to reserve the items, but this might either succeed or fail.

 _Note: Notice that when using the reflection API, the Java interface or Scala trait that will represent your interaction must have a method named `apply`, this is the method that the reflection API will convert into Baker types/ingredients/events._